Bolaji06/My-Article/Introduction to JavaScript classes.md

 console.log(rect3.area()); // 24
 rect3.rectInfo(); // Rectangle is 8x3 with 24 area
 ```

 In this example we created three different rectangle based on the template (class) we are having.
-We create the instances of the class "rect1", "rect2" and "rect3" using the `new` keyword followed by the class name "Rectangle", then we pass in our constructor value, which is also the class properties.
+We created the instances of the class "rect1", "rect2" and "rect3" using the `new` keyword followed by the class name "Rectangle", then we pass in our constructor value, which is also the class properties.
 When the instances are created using the `new` keyword, they inherit the "width" and "height" properties and the "area" and "rectInfo" method.
 Then we call the class methods "area()" and "rectInfo()" using the created class instances.

 ### Summary

 In this blog post we went from what classes are and how they can be created.
 Then we went further to know what are class members such as constructor, how to use `this` keyword, then we explain what fields and methods are.
-Lastly we saw to we can create object instances.
+Lastly we saw how we can create object instances.

 ### Conclusion